Ishika-Goyal-2707/Focus-Timer-/README.md

-# Focus Timer with Music
+# Focus Timer with Music- Vytoflow Tech

 A simple and interactive focus timer web app that helps you stay focused while listening to calming music.
 This app allows you to track your focus sessions, set a timer, and play ambient music during work.
 It also displays random motivational quotes after every 5-minute focus session to keep you motivated.